wagood/laralist/README.md

 * Laravel [Markdown](https://github.com/spatie/laravel-markdown).
 A highly configurable markdown renderer and Blade component for Laravel <!-- markdown, blade, view -->

 * [Mary UI](https://www.mary-ui.com/).
 Laravel blade components made for [Livewire 3](https://livewire.laravel.com/) and styled around [daisyUI](https://daisyui.com/) + Tailwind <!-- blade, UI, components -->

+* [Metrics](https://github.com/eliseekn/laravel-metrics) for Laravel.
+Generate easily metrics and trends data of your models for your dashboards. <!-- metrics, dashboard, statistic -->

+* Convert [MJML to HTML](https://github.com/spatie/mjml-php) using PHP.
+MJML is a markup language designed to reduce the pain of coding a responsive email.
+[Craft emails that look good in each email client using MJML](https://freek.dev/2549-craft-emails-that-look-good-in-each-email-client-using-mjml) <!-- email, mjml -->

 * Laravel [MockApi](https://github.com/lichtner/laravel-mock-api) is a powerful yet lightweight library designed for mocking external APIs and web services.